dylarm/google_books_highlight_extractor/README.md

   - [x] Specify different blocks for different situations (highlight vs note)
   - [x] Custom call-out blocks (according to CSS?)
 - [x] Programmatically index the colors
+- [ ] Use downloaded zip file instead of having to extract it first
+  - This is going to require extensive reworking, since matching the images to colors is in `models.py` which is imported by `export_books.py` before any file has been specified
+  - And as-is, the `Color` class needs to stay in `models.py` because it's a part of the dataclass `Highlight`

 ### How to use this: